25% of this household thinks vodka sauce is a waste of vodka. The other 75% thinks vodka sauce is a gift from God.

 My kids fell in love with vodka sauce at a restaurant in Chicago (OBVIOUSLY not in Texas- because, you can’t compare what Texas calls “Italian” to the legit in my hometown).
 Knowing what others put into vodka sauce, I’ve chosen to make it a little lighter, without compensating flavor.
 Most recipes use a stick of butter and a heavy dose of cream.
 I think that is totally unnecessary.
 It’s really about how the vodka breaks down the tomatoes, not about clogging the arteries.

 So far my summer has been dedicated to getting my 14 year old to his never-ending practice schedule (with a little help from a friend), making lunches/dinners or even picking up food (gasp) to bring to my 17 year old while he’s working, and getting myself to work (gag) with my own packed lunch, as well as making and packing a lunch for my husband.
-It all feels like a mess.
+Just like that long sentence, it all feels like a mess.

 There is sure to be a break in August so I can catch my breath.
 As my son was getting ready to leave for Austin, I asked him if he’s looking forward to some time off after the state meet.
 He shrugged and nonchalantly said-